n1kito/push_swap_tester/README.md

 # Push_swap tester

+> The argument checking part of the tester is still under development, not much time to continue it right now but I will, eventually :)

 A simple tester I wrote to help me with my push_swap project.
 The tester is divided into two scripts that can also be used separately, allowing you to also generate random strings of numbers.